KenKundert/nestedtext/doc/how_to_write.rst

 required.
 Any increase in the number of spaces in the indentation represents an indent and and the number of spaces need only be consistent over the length of the nested object.

+The data can be nested arbitrarily deeply using dictionaries and lists, but the leaf values, the values that are nested most deeply, must all be strings.